vegardev/ntnui-membership-bot/README.md

    npm install
    ```

-3. Follow step 2 from the other method, creating a `.env` file:
+3. Follow step 3 from the other method, creating a `.env` file

 4. Run the bot 🎉